Kabo Reform: Background

-Choi, as well as many Koreans, was also alarmed by the intrusion of Christianity and the Anglo-French occupation of Beijing during the Second Opium War.
+Choi, like many Koreans, was alarmed by the intrusion of Christianity and the Anglo-French occupation of Beijing during the Second Opium War.
 He believed that the best way to counter foreign influence in Korea was to introduce democratic and human rights reforms internally.
 Nationalism and social reform struck a chord among the peasant guerrillas, and Donghak spread all across Korea.
 Progressive revolutionaries organized the peasants into a cohesive structure.
 Arrested in 1863 following the Chinju Uprising led by Yu Kye-cheun, Choi was charged with "misleading the people and sowing discord in society".
-Choi was executed in 1864, sending many of his followers into hiding in the mountains and leaving the Korean populace to continue to suffer.
+Choi was beheaded in 1864, sending many of his followers into hiding in the mountains and leaving the Korean populace to continue to suffer.

 King Gojong (r.
-1864–1910), enthroned at the age of twelve, succeeded King Cheolchong (r.
+1864–1907), enthroned at the age of twelve, succeeded King Cheolchong (r.
 1849 – 1863).
 King Gojong's father, Heungseon Daewongun (Yi Ha-Ung; 1820–1898), ruled as the de facto regent and inaugurated far-ranging reform to strengthen the central administration.
 Among his targeted reforms was addressing the inherited rule by a few elite ruling families by the adoption of a merit system for official appointments.

 In addition, Seowon (private academies), which threatened to develop a parallel system to the corrupt government and enjoyed special privileges and large land-holdings, were repressed through taxes despite bitter opposition from Confucian scholars.
 The decision to rebuild palace buildings and finance it through additional levies on the population caused Heungseon Daewongun's attempted reforms to antagonize the three largest constituencies supporting the government: the ruling elite, the Confucian scholars, and the general population.
 Heungseon Daewongun was impeached in 1873 and forced into retirement by the supporters of Empress Myeongseong.